TalentSourcery/microservice-core/README.md

 ## 12. CONTINUOUS INTEGRATION

 GitHub actions automatically run tests for Pull Requests - PRs, and code pushes.
 View the Actions tab in GitHub.

+## 13. APPLICATION PROGRAMMING INTERFACE

+There's an API collection request in `/src/utils/core_api.insomnia.json`.
+You can import and test it Insomnia.